Skip to content

 How to Use Inclusion and Engagement Data in Practice

-Replacing a single employee can cost between 1.5 to 2 times their annual salary.
+Replacing a single employee can cost between 1.5 and 2 times their annual salary.
 And when those employees belong to minority groups, the cost often includes lost innovation, reduced team morale, and damage to your brand.

 Build an Inclusion-Driven Retention Strategy